 Women who are older, or further from menopause, may actually have more risk from taking hormone replacement therapy.
 They could experience more heart disease, more dementia, more strokes, and blood clots.
 To reiterate, how old you are when you start hormone replacement therapy and how far you are from menopause are really important.

-So the best candidate for hormone replacement therapy are women who are close to menopause.
+So the best candidate for female hormone replacement therapy are women who are close to menopause.
 Women who are under the age of 60, or within 10 years of menopause, have reportedly experienced relief of their hot flashes, felt improvements in their sleep, and reported fewer cases of heart disease and diabetes.

 Women who shouldn’t start hormone therapy are women that are older than 60 or 70 or further than 20 years from menopause.